Khaseem Greene: Chicago Bears

-Greene was drafted in the fourth round (117th pick overall) by the Chicago Bears, the second linebacker taken by the team.
+Greene was selected in the fourth round (117th pick overall) by the Chicago Bears, the second linebacker taken by the team.
 He signed a four-year contract with the Bears on May 2, 2013.
 Greene signed a four-year, $2.592 million contract.
 The deal included a $432,092 signing bonus.

 Greene made his NFL debut in week nine against the Green Bay Packers in place of the injured Lance Briggs, recording four tackles.
 Greene concluded 2013 with 38.5 tackles, an interception, and a forced fumble.
 In March 2014, Greene tweeted that he will change his number from #59 to #52, in honor of Rutgers teammate Eric LeGrand.
 On May 11, 2015, he was waived by the Bears.

 Tampa Bay Buccaneers

 Greene was claimed off waivers by the Tampa Bay Buccaneers on May 12, 2015.
 He was released by the Buccaneers on September 4, 2015.